 We want to create a club where members are able to actively participate in setting policies and making decisions.
 However, we believe there is little realistic prospect of achieving this unless supporters take over the club.

 For the last two years, we have explored the possibility of taking legal action to , which is complex and expensive.
 We need to raise funds to ensure this legal battle succeeds: but we also need to start planning and preparing for running the club when we win.

 Our aim is for the fans to run Clapton FC again.
 We need the help every supporter to make sure this happens.

 There are currently two battles that the current regime faces – one over control of the Old Spotted Dog Ground and another over control of the club.

 Serious allegations of mismanagement of the Newham Community Leisure Trust (NCLT), which holds the lease to the ground, are currently under investigation by the Charity Commission.
 The self-styled ‘Chief Executive’ of the current regime is also an NCLT trustee but faces suspension and the possibility of disqualification.

 If this happens, the Commission may insist on new trustees who are likely to demand payment of any unpaid rent and an end to activities that breach the terms of the lease.
-This could happen as soon as May 2017 and in the worst case, it might make it difficult for Clapton FC to return at the Old Spotted Dog next season if it is still under the control of the old regime.
+This could happen soon and in the worst case, it might make it difficult for Clapton FC to return at the Old Spotted Dog next season if it is still under the control of the old regime.

 This will not automatically guarantee fans take over the club: even with the threat of losing its ground, the existing ‘owners’ are still recognised by the Essex Senior League.
 New trustees at NCLT will help confirm more about the ‘unincorporated association’ that supposedly controls the club (according to the most recent programme), but we will still need a formal legal challenge against its refusal to allow anyone to join, participate or make decisions.